tianyuduan/JS30/Ajax/ajaxExplanation.md

 > This project contains an API endpoint, a large JSON file containing all the cities and their population in the USA

-> the take away point is using promises to extract the .json file into a manipulative array
+> the take away point is using promises to extract the .json file into a manipulable array

 ```
 const cities = []